Step 1: Apply Online

 In addition to making sure all is well with the Game Room, computer lab, and front desk, Mitch is the person responsible for helping to make the magic happen for Campus Life events held in the Mary Stuart Rogers Building.

 Away from his job, Mitch is a father and a husband.
-He does work with the Prospect Theater in Modesto as a lighting designer and technical consultant.
+He does work with West Coast Sound & Light and the Prospect Theater in Modesto as a lighting designer and technical consultant.

 When asked about the best part of his job Mitch stated, “I have a unique opportunity to use my knowledge, skills, and creativity to develop and foster an atmosphere of exploration, empowerment, and success in education.
-Watching the students I work with overcome their barriers and challenges, along with achieving their goals and moving forward with their lives is by far the most gratifying experience while working at MJC.”Bryan Justin Marks Associate Dean of Student Services Campus Life & Student Learning, Student Conduct, Veteran Services Campus Life Office East Campus Student Center Room 2 (209) 575-6662 firstname.lastname@example.org
+Watching the students I work with overcome their barriers and challenges, to achieve their goals to move forward with their lives is by far the most gratifying experience while working at MJC.”Bryan Justin Marks Associate Dean of Student Services Campus Life & Student Learning, Student Conduct, Veteran Services Campus Life Office East Campus Student Center Room 2 (209) 575-6662 email@example.com

 Bryan Justin Marks was born in Modesto California.
 Bryan graduated from Johansen High School.
 Bryan attended Modesto Junior College (MJC) earning an Associate of Arts degree in General Studies as well as a certificate degree in Shakespeare Studies.
 While at MJC Bryan was active in several extra-curricular activities.
 Those activities include several theater productions, writing for the school newspaper, campus clubs, and serving as a member of the Associated Students as the 128th student body president in school history.
 Bryan was also a student in the MJC Extended Opportunity Programs & Services (EOP&S) and the TRiO Student Support Services program.
 As a student, Bryan was also a member of the MJC Hispanic Education Conference Committee, African American Education Conference Committee, as well as the Martin Luther King Jr. Commemoration Committee.